yvesguillo/llm-serve/README.md

-# LLM-Serve – Run and Prompt, a beginner-friendly, ready-to-use local LLM server with Open Web UI and Ollama.**
+# LLM-Serve – Run and Prompt

 ![LLM-Serve](images/llm-serve.png)

+**A beginner-friendly, ready-to-use local *LLM* server with Open Web UI and Ollama.**

 ## Purpose

 `llm-serve` is a plug-and-play development environment for experimenting with local LLMs using [Ollama](https://ollama.com/) and the excellent [Open Web UI](https://github.com/open-webui/open-webui).
 It lets you:

-- Run a local LLM API (via Ollama)
+- Run a local LLM API (via Ollama).
-- Access a friendly interface to chat (via Open Web UI)
+- Access a friendly interface to chat (via Open Web UI).
-- Easily switch models
+- Easily switch models.
-- Test LLM calls from Python
+- Test LLM calls from Python.
-- Learn Dockerized dev flows with minimal effort
+- Learn Dockerized dev flows with minimal effort.

 ## Advantages

-- **Self-hosted**: No API keys, no cloud dependency
+- **Self-hosted**: No API keys, no cloud dependency.
-- **Modular**: Just two lightweight containers
+- **Modular**: Just two lightweight containers.
-- **Beginner-friendly**: Clear folder structure, `.env` file support, and helpful logs
+- **Beginner-friendly**: Clear folder structure, `.env` file support, and helpful logs.
-- **Compatible**: Works in WSL (Ubuntu), native Linux, macOS, and Windows

 ## Typical Use Cases

-- Learn about local LLMs
+- Learn about local LLMs.
-- Experiment with open models before committing to OpenAI costs
+- Experiment with open models.
-- Test prompts and completions via CLI, UI or Python
+- Test prompts and completions via CLI, UI or Python.
-- Use in tandem with Crawlect or similar developer tools
+- Initially built to be used in tandem with [*Crawlect*](https://github.com/yvesguillo/crawlect) or similar developer tools.

 ## Getting Started